Olympia (Paris): Notable performances

 Before going to America, the Beatles performed eighteen days (16 January – 4 February 1964) of concerts at the Olympia Theatre, playing two and sometimes three shows a day.
 They were staying at the Hotel George V and after returning at the end of their first day, they were told that "I Want to Hold Your Hand" had reached number one in America.

 In 1967, Egyptian singer Umm Kulthum performed a five-hour Olympia show.

+In December 1970, Tabu Ley Rochereau became the first sub-Saharan African artist to headline a two-day Olympia show.
+After positive reception from the audience, the contract was enlarged with 14 supplementary shows.

 On 3–4 May 1972 the Grateful Dead played two concerts here as part of their first major European tour.
 Both shows were recorded and songs from each were released on their 1972 live album Europe '72.
 In May 1975, Fripp & Eno performed one of their rare instrumental loop sets at the Olympia, with tape recordings of the event being released thirty-six years later as May 28, 1975 Olympia Paris, France.

-Julio Iglesias was on the stage in 1981 for his album De Niña a Mujer when a horde of woman fans came on the stage to get his autograph and trampled him onto the floor of the stage.
-This was a moment where for him it meant that he was to dominate the next decade as a performer as now he was no longer just a contemporary to other big stars at the time.
+Julio Iglesias was on the stage in 1981 for his album De Niña a Mujer when a horde of woman fans came on the stage to get his autograph and trampled him onto the floor.

 Jeff Buckley, long an admirer of Piaf, gave what he considered the finest performance of his career there in 1995, which was later released in 2001 on Live at L'Olympia.

 Dave Gahan's performance was released on the 2004 DVD, Live Monsters.

-Performers

-Inaugurated by the biggest artist in France at the time, singer/dancer La Goulue, the venue has showcased a wide variety of performers, including French acts such as Adamo, Charles Aznavour, Joséphine Baker, Barbara, Chimène Badi, Gilbert Bécaud, Georges Brassens, Jacques Brel, Dalida, Joe Dassin, Léo Ferré, Johnny Hallyday, Grégory Lemarchal, Mireille Mathieu, Yves Montand, Édith Piaf, Julie Pietri, Michel Polnareff, Véronique Sanson, Alan Stivell, Charles Trenet, Quentin Mosimann, Barbara Pravi and many others.